Privacy Policy

 Your Rights

-To obtain information about the data we store about you (Art.
+Obtain information about your data stored with us (Art.
 15 GDPR)

-To have the processing of this data restricted (Art.
+Request the restriction of processing of this data (Art.
 18 GDPR)

-To have this data transferred (Art.
+Request the transfer of this data (Art.
 20 GDPR)

-To revoke any granted consent at any time (Art.
-7 para.
-3 GDPR)
+Withdraw any consent given at any time (Art.
+7 (3) GDPR)

-Detailed information about your rights can be found further down in this statement.
+Detailed information about your rights can be found further down in this declaration.

 Overview of Processing Activities